 Most data suggest that it is best to assume that within a few months of starting estrogen hormone therapy you may permanently lose the ability to create sperm.
 However, a few studies show that this may be reversible if hormones are stopped for several months.
 So, if there is any chance you may want to parent a biological child in the future, speak with your physician about preserving your sperm in a sperm bank before beginning hormone therapy.

 Alternatively, be very aware that feminizing hormone therapy does not always lower sperm count, so if you remain sexually active with someone who can get pregnant, always continue to use birth control.

 Feminizing Estrogen Hormone Therapy | Phoenix

 Dr. Tutera has been helping transgender women live as their true and authentic selves with bio-identical hormone replacement therapy since the mid 1990’s.
 This natural approach, is more identical to the body’s own hormone delivery system, leading to more effective results, with fewer side-effects and risks than synthetic hormones.

 We have helped thousands of transgender individuals in the Phoenix area and across the United States with natural and safe bioidentical hormones for their transition, to align their sexual characteristics with their true gender identity.
-Talk to your physician about SottoPelle hormone therapy to help you on your unique and personal gender confirming journey.
+Talk to your physician about SottoPelle Method hormone replacement to help you on your unique and personal gender confirming journey.
 Or find a physician in your area who is SottoPelle certified using our Physician Finder HERE.